It’s been 7 years since I moved out. My mom sat there on the couch as I loaded up my car box by box.

 She started crying as I passed her yet another time.
 I don’t know what her intent was but I felt like she was trying to guilt me, somehow thinking that her tears would convince me to turn back.

-I told her to go upstairs, so she didn’t have to see me load everything up.
+I asked her to go upstairs, so she didn’t have to see me load everything up.

 Box by box I kept loading, part of me thought about leaving the rest so I didn’t have to make each pass by my mother.
 But somewhere within me I found the strength to move the remainder of the boxes from a place of manipulation, abuse and spiritual oppression towards a place of freedom.